quchen/articles/monad_fail.md

     - Constructors of data types that have only one are as failable as their subfields.
 For example, `Newtype a <- ...` is unfailable since `a` is, whereas `Newtype (Left e)` is failable since `Left e` is.
-    - `data` types with multiple fields are always failable.
+    - `data` types with multiple constructors are always failable.

 [ghc-manual-irrefutable]: https://github.com/ghc/ghc/blob/228ddb95ee137e7cef02dcfe2521233892dd61e0/compiler/hsSyn/HsPat.hs#L443